-In reality, this view better represents the mid-19th century, when high infant mortality rates combined with farms needing many workers boosted family size.
+In reality, this view better represents the mid-19th century, when high infant mortality rates combined with farm families needing many workers.

-Let’s look at family demographics on the eve of World War One.
+Let’s look at family demographics on the eve of World War I.

 Family Size in 1910

 During the 19th century, most families had seven children, but by 1900, the average had dropped to 3.5, according to the CDC.

 Artificial forms of birth control were available, and natural methods were well known, but the sale of birth-control devices and birth-control education were illegal in the U.S. and Canada.

 So how did couples control family size if birth control was illegal?
 Couples had to obtain things like condoms and diaphragms illegally, often importing them from overseas.

 Some people decided that women’s health was more important than following the law.

 One of these pioneers was nurse Margaret Sanger and her sister, nurse Ethel Byrne, who opened a family planning clinic in 1916.
 Sanger was tired of seeing women’s health suffer because of miscarriages, multiple births and both illegal and self-induced abortions.
 Her own mother died as a consequence of having 18 pregnancies, 11 of which resulted in live births.

 Byrne, as well as Sanger’s husband, were arrested for educating others on sex and birth control.

 Life Expectancy in 1910

 Life expectancy for men was 49 years in 1910 and 52 years for women.
 By the end of the decade, this had increased to 54 for men and 66 for women.
 Life expectancy for blacks was as much as 20 years less than for whites.

 However, life expectancy is misleading, because it factors in infant mortality rates.
 When infant morality rates are high, life expectancy is brought down.